dschiff190/Algorhythms-DL-Playlist-Recommendation/README.md

 - Load and preprocess the data from the CSV
 - Build the model
-- Train and validate, saving checkpoints to `./playlist_model_ckpts/`
+- Train and validate, saving checkpoints and weights to `./playlist_model_ckpts/`
 - Save training history to `./playlist_model_ckpts/history.pkl`
 - Save additional TFRecord metrics!